Choosing a model

 value to get the full tool use.

-stop reasonpause_turn
+stop reason

 stop reason, indicating that the API has paused a long-running turn.